vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 Sound As in d*ee*p   Energetic Ruling power, executive and creative force in its expansion   Spiritual Divine Mother, Divine Energy, Shakti, Mahamaya   Physical Left eye, left energy of the body, power of love   Psychological Creative vision, emotion, empathy   Yoga Imagination, visualization, devotional concentration, dharana

 The long Ī-vowel is phonetically represented by the sound ‘ee’.
-According to the Tantras, it is the expansion of the short-I vowel, intensifying will \(iccha\) into ruling power \(*Ī**íàna*\).
+According to the Tantras, it is the expansion of the short-I vowel, intensifying will \(iccha\) into ruling power \(*Ī**śāna*\).
 It is called *Shakti bija*, the seed of Shakti or *Maya bija*, the seed of Maya, as it shows the creative will in its extension.

 As the short-I vowel represents Ishvara or the cosmic lord, the long Ī-vowel represents *Ishvara Shakti*, the Divine creative, originative and executive power, the Divine Mother.
-This is why so many Shakti or Goddess mantras have this sound \(note *Hrãṁ*,* Krãṁ*, *Klãṁ*,* Strãṁ*\).
+This is why so many Shakti or Goddess mantras have this sound \(note *Hrīṁ*,* Krīṁ*, *Klīṁ*,* Strīṁ*\).
 It magnifies the electrical energy of the short I-sound.

 It is also called *Shanti-bija* or the ‘sound of peace’ because its forces bring unity, homogeneity and harmony to all things.
 It is said to be *Vishnu bija *as the power of the creator Vishnu.
 It is said to be the lotus because it holds the lines of all manifestation.
 It is said to pervade all things, like the current of energy \(I\) flowing in space \(A\).